jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

+This modularized app:

+1. Reads and parses a CSV file
+2. Publishes those records to a subscriber
+3. Which converts them into JSON

-This modularized app uses four libraries:
+It uses four libraries:

 - The Apache Commons CSVParser library to parse a CSV file
 - The Jackson JSON library to write JSON output